Posts

 George Washington

-Trivia: Actor/director Randall Franks, who portrays a cousin of George Washington in the film, is actually a cousin of founding fathers George Washington and Thomas Jefferson; and also a kinsmen to John Adams, James Madison and James Monroe – founders who all served as president of the United States.
+Trivia: Actor/director Randall Franks, who portrays a cousin of George Washington in the film, is actually a close cousin of founding fathers George Washington, James Madison and Thomas Jefferson; and also a kinsmen to John Adams and James Monroe – founders who all served as president of the United States.
 Fifty-six men signed the document declaring Independence from Great Britain and the rule of King George III.
 Of those 56 men, 48 were Randall’s family members, so, I guess you could say his family all got together to create its own country on July 4, 1776.
+Randall is a member of the Sons of the American Revolution.

 Sister Sophie (Tina Brewer) keeps young Jamie Shields (Maggie Suits) entertained.